-Peter Campbell joined BSAR over 30 years ago, as a member of the Latrobe Mountaineering Club and he has participated in numerous searches and training weekends since.
-He served on the BSAR committee as LMC club delegate for 15 years and more recently as a Field Organiser since 1993.
+Peter Campbell joined BSAR in 1980 as a member of the Latrobe Mountaineering Club and he has participated in numerous searches and training weekends since.
+He served on the BSAR committee as LMC club delegate for 15 years and as a Field Organiser since 1993.
 With the demise of LMC, he was one of our first individual members through Bushwalking Victoria.

 Peter’s preferred outdoor activities range from ski mountaineering and photography through to cycling and kite surfing.
 As with all of Peter’s interests, each is approached with passion and energy.